 Dubai, I have found on the whole is a marmite kind of place – you either love it or you hate it!
 It’s a pretty showy place and every time I have been I have stayed on the palm!
 So this time we wanted something a little different so we booked ourselves into the Bab al Shams desert resort and spa!
 Meaning gateway to the sun, we were hoping for something special from our stay at the desert resort – Bab al Shams!
 Continue reading Seeing a different side to Dubai – Bab al Shams Desert Resort

 We love a city break and the UK is filled with some great baby friendly cities!
 Some of favourite family travel bloggers have picked their favourite cities for family city breaks and have shared other parents to offer top tips, advice and inspiration for other families to take successful UK city break.
-Continue reading UK City Breaks with babies
+Continue reading City Break with Babies – UK edition

 Since starting this blog I’ve discovered that Actually people know very little about Qatar, and certainly isn’t on a lot of people’s bucket lists so I thought I would share something I love about Doha – that’s all the great restaurant you can chose from in this town.
 From High End to Cheap Eats, Doha is full of unusual and interesting restaurants.
-So here are my favourite restaurants in Doha from A to Z!
+So here are my and some of my fellow Doha foodies favourite restaurants in Doha from A to Z!
 Continue reading Doha’s Best Restaurants from A-Z

 Travel has always been a big part of mine and Wandermust Daddy’s life and we were determined that travel would stop just because we had a baby (You can read more about why we have and why we will continue travelling with our baby here)!
 Saying that, we knew it would change!
-So before we had Baby E we made a pre pregnancy and pre parenthood travel bucket list – this is what was on it:
+So before we had Baby E we made a baby bucket list – this is what was on it: